 You can find out more about the types of exfoliation here.

 Our point here is that the different types of exfoliation offer different benefits.
 Using more than one variety can help to elevate your results!
 Just be sure to refer back to Mistake #2 before you get too carried away.

 Mistake #4 – I don’t wear SPF

 Let’s cut to the chase; if you exfoliate and don’t wear SPF, you’re asking for pigmentation.
-Exfoliation is great for removing that outer layer of dead skin cells to expose fresher, brighter and living skin cells underneath.
+Exfoliation is great for removing that outer layer of dead skin cells to expose fresher, brighter and living skin underneath.
 In doing so, it can help to reduce pigmentation on your skin.
 However, if you don’t protect those lovely new skin cells you expose underneath, guess what?
-Yeah, they’re just going to end up with pigmentation too.
-And I’m pretty sure that’s not what you were hoping to achieve, right?!
+They’re just going to end up with pigmentation too.
+And I’m pretty sure that’s not what you were hoping to achieve!